adrienTchounkeu/bmat-report-isrcs/README.rst

 for instance.
 I would then store ingested data in *ElasticSearch*, query and retrieve relevant information.

 After installing ElasticSearch on my computer, my API will easily communicate with *ElasticSearch* through an *ElasticSearch Client* written in Python.
-My REST API will just perform storing, querying and retrieving functions
+My REST API will just perform storing, querying and retrieving functions.